 • Apple: I used Ginger Gold for this recipe because it has just the right amount of sweetness and aroma that I love.
 Other baking apples like Granny Smith, Golden Delicious, Gala, Honey Crisp, or Jonagold also work beautifully.

-• Store-bought Frozen Puff Pastry: Allow 40–50 minutes for thawing at room temperature.
-Watch out not to let it sit too long, though.
-If it gets too soft, it won’t have the flaky texture you’re after.
+• Store-bought Frozen Puff Pastry: Allow 40–50 minutes for thawing at room temperature and watch out not to let it sit too long.
+Keep the puff pastry chilled until the moment you roll it out; cold dough puffs higher and bakes flakier.

 • Breadcrumbs: Use plain breadcrumbs. they soak up the apple juices as the strudel bakes and help keep the pastry from getting soggy.